ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 Nonce validation confirms the ID token’s authenticity by comparing two values:

-1. **Nonce in the ID token:**  Included by Google in the signed token.
+1. **Nonce in the ID token:**  Embedded by Google in the signed token.
 1. **Nonce from the session store:**  Retrieved using the `nonce_id` from the state parameter.

 This prevents replay attacks and ensures the token is tied to the current authentication request.